Identify Your Breyer

 • CE - Commemorative Edition

-• Certificate of Authenticity - a paper included with many Limited Edition and Connoisseur Models that confirms that the model is indeed a limited edition.
+• Certificate of Authenticity - A piece of paper included with many Limited Edition and Connoisseur Models that confirms that the model is indeed a limited edition.
 Models complete with COA generally sell for more than a similar model without.

 • COA - Certificate of Authenticity.

-• Commemorative Edition - in Breyer, a model issued for a single year in a limited number (typically 10,000).
+• Commemorative Edition - A model issued for a single year in a limited number.
 Each model was serially numbered by hand.

-• Conga Line - a collection of models in the same mold.
+• Conga - A collection of models in the same mold.
 The term refers to how certain molds, when lined up one after another, look like they're dancing in a conga line.

 • Connoisseur Model - a Traditional model available only to subscribers of Breyer's Just About Horses magazine.
 Highly detailed and produced in a very limited run of 350 models, these models are considered highly collectible.